Planning and Learning with Adaptive Lookahead: Abstract

 \section{Abstract}

-The classical Policy Iteration (PI) algorithm alternates between greedy one-step policy improvement and policy evaluation.
-Recent literature shows that multi-step lookahead policy improvement leads to a better convergence rate at the expense of increased complexity per iteration.
-However, prior to running the algorithm, one cannot tell what is the best fixed lookahead horizon.
-Moreover, per a given run, using a lookahead of horizon larger than one is often wasteful.
-In this work, we propose for the first time to dynamically adapt the multi-step lookahead horizon as a function of the state and of the value estimate.
-We devise two PI variants and analyze the trade-off between iteration count and computational complexity per iteration.
-The first variant takes the desired contraction factor as the objective and minimizes the per-iteration complexity.
-The second variant takes as input the computational complexity per iteration and minimizes the overall contraction factor.
-We then devise a corresponding DQN-based algorithm with an adaptive tree search horizon.
-We also include a novel enhancement for on-policy learning: per-depth value function estimator.
-Lastly, we demonstrate the efficacy of our adaptive lookahead method in a maze environment and in Atari.
+Some of the most powerful reinforcement learning frameworks use planning for action selection.
+Interestingly, their planning horizon is either fixed or determined arbitrarily by the state visitation history.
+Here, we expand beyond the naive fixed horizon and propose a theoretically justified strategy for adaptive selection of the planning horizon as a function of the state-dependent value estimate.
+We propose two variants for lookahead selection and analyze the trade-off between iteration count and computational complexity per iteration.
+We then devise a corresponding deep Q-network algorithm with an adaptive tree search horizon.
+We separate the value estimation per depth to compensate for the off-policy discrepancy between depths.
+Lastly, we demonstrate the efficacy of our adaptive lookahead method in a maze environment and Atari.